Principles

 Syxon is built to help you think, not to capture your time.

 • No infinite feed.
-Views stay bounded.
+Spaces and fracta should stay navigable, not addictive.

 • Sessions are finite.
 “Done for now” is a first‑class action.